 My log burner is a Pönttöuuni RMH batch box with waterback that has no grate or under air, the fire burns flat on firebricks.
 I burn about 1 to 1.5 buckets per day.
 I usually burn 1 batch log stuffed firebox morning and evening, mid day when it is real cold.

-I clean the firebox between each firing to harvest the char.
-It is then sifted to separate the ash, crushed in a low speed chipper and fed into the basement rotating vermicomposter.
+I clean the firebox at the beginning each firing to harvest the char.
+Placing the ash and charcoal into a sealed metal ash bucket.
+A day later after the bucket is filled and all embers are extinguished; It is then sifted to separate the ash, crushed in a low speed chipper and fed into the basement rotating vermicomposter.

-With this procedure I get a warm home and hot showers from the char flair and about 1m3 of rich biochar vermicompost every winter for my garden.
+With this procedure I get a warm home and hot showers from the wood gas flair and about 1m3 of rich biochar vermicompost every winter for my garden.

-Come spring I tip out the trays into my hugel raised garden beds making a very instant summer garden for our short growing season.
+Come spring I lift out the root balls in the trays into my hugel raised garden beds making a very instant summer garden for our short growing season.

 The sifted ash fraction is mixed into the garden watering jugs periodically over the summer to water in phosphorus, calcium, and it's other minerals to boost my fruit production and prevent blossom end rot.